18F/culper/docs/dev-tools.md

 usage: `docker exec e-qip-prototype_api_1 bin/dbreset [-force] <db_name>`

 dbreset drops the given db if it exists and then recreates it.
+WARNING: This deletes all user accounts, after running dbmigrate only the default test01-test20 accounts will exist.

 ### flush -- deletes all application data in a given account